mlcircus/graphite_instructions/README.md

 # Graphite Instructions
 Instructions for using the graphite cluster.

+** Help keep this document up to date! ** If you have any tips or tricks you want to add, please submit a PR!

 ## Getting an account
 To get an account on Graphite
 - You will need permission from either Geoff Pleiss (preferable), Jake Gardner (preferable), or Kilian Weinberger (but please bother someone else first).